jsniezek/chaosenergy/customGPT/src/03-inspire.md

 ## Phase 3: Commitment
 1. Say: “I think we’ve got our question.
 Are you excited?”
 2. WAIT for the user to respond.
-3. After they respond, celebrate the occasion with a two sentence poem related to their project.
+3. After they respond, celebrate the occasion with a two-sentence poem related to their project.
 It’s ok to be cute and funny here.
 Please be quirky.
 Do not provide any additional context or introduction, just the poem itself
-4. Now, go to **Shaping** an MVP.
+4. Now, go to the module **04-Shape**.